I have been making a crocheted granny blanket for about two years now, making up a square every now and again when I don't have a project to take to

 As you can see in these pictures, I have made this hole stick out a bit so you can see it more easily.

-Start by creating a slip knot, then hold your two crochet squares together lining up the edges of each square (apparently there is a wrong and right side of a crochet square, but I don't know how to work this out and so have left this out).
+slip knot, then hold your two crochet squares together lining up the edges of each square (apparently there is a wrong and right side of a crochet square, but I don't know how to work this out and so have left this out).

 You then put your crochet hook through the corner stitches of both squares (one after the other), and loop your wool over the end of these stitches (pic 2).